vtjc2002/LearnAI-Bootcamp/lab01.2_customvision01/1_Classification_Lab.md

 4. Browse to C:\Temp, right click and click Paste
 5. Wait until the copy completes

+## Step 0: The API keys

+You also need to have a training and prediction API key.
+The training API key allows you to create, manage, and train Custom Vision projects programatically.
+All operations on <https://customvision.ai> are exposed through this library, allowing you to automate all aspects of the Custom Vision Service.
+You can obtain a key by accessing <https://customvision.ai> and then clicking on the "setting" gear in the top right.

+> Note: Internet Explorer is not supported.
+We recommend using Edge, Firefox, or Chrome.

 ## Step 1: Create a console application and prepare the training key and the images needed for the example.

 Start Visual Studio 2017, Community Edition, open the Visual Studio solution